Station wagon: Sweden

 The first station wagon produced in Sweden was the Volvo Duett, introduced in 1953.
 The Duett two-door wagon was conceived as a dual-function delivery van and people-carrier and is based on the chassis of the PV444 and PV544 sedans.

 In 1962, the Volvo Duett was supplemented by a larger but lower Amazon, which has a four-door body and a horizontal split tailgate.
 Volvo continued production of station wagons through the Volvo 145 (introduced in 1967), then the Volvo 200 Series (introduced in 1974), and the Volvo 700 Series (introduced in 1985).
 In many markets, the station wagon models of the 700 Series significantly outsold the sedan models.
 In 1990, the 700 Series was replaced by the Volvo 900 Series, which was sold alongside the smaller Volvo 850 wagon that was introduced one year later.
-The 900 Series ended production in 1998 and its successor (the Volvo S80) did not include any wagon models.
-Volvo station wagons produced since the mid-1990s are the Volvo V40, Volvo V50, Volvo V60, Volvo V70, and Volvo V90, with the V40, V60, and V90 models currently in production.
+The 900 Series ended production in 1998, and its successor (the Volvo S80) did not include any wagon models.
+Volvo station wagons produced since the mid-1990s are the Volvo V40, Volvo V50, Volvo V60, Volvo V70, and Volvo V90, with the V60 and V90 models currently in production.

-Saab began producing station wagons in 1959, in the form of the Saab 95 two-door wagon, which was based on the Saab 93 sedan.
-Following a hiatus in station wagon production since the Saab 95 ended production in 1978, the company introduced the four-door Saab 9-5 station wagon in 1997, which was produced until 2010.
+Saab began producing station wagons in 1959, with the Saab 95 two-door wagon, based on the Saab 93 sedan.
+Following a hiatus in station wagon production since the Saab 95 ended production in 1978, in 1997 the company introduced the four-door Saab 9-5 station wagon, produced until 2010.
 In 2005 a 'Sportwagon' version of the Saab 9-3 was introduced and produced until 2011.

 In 2017 station wagons accounted for 31% of all sold cars.